mastanca/social_networking_kata/README.md

 ### General requirements

-- Application must use the console for input and output;
+- Application must respond to these requests;
-- User submits commands to the application:
+- User submits requests to the application:
-    - posting: \<user name> -> \<message>
+    - posting: /post, body: { "username": "alice", "message" "I love the weather today" }
-    - reading: \<user name>
+    - reading: /read?username=alice
-    - following: \<user name> follows \<another user>
+    - following: /follow, body: { "follower": "alice", "following": "bob" }
-    - wall: \<user name> wall
+    - wall: /wall?username=alice
-- Don't worry about handling any exceptions or invalid commands.
-Assume that the user will always type the correct commands.
+- Don't worry about handling any exceptions or invalid resources.
+Assume that the user will always send the correct request and params.
 Just focus on the sunny day scenarios.
-- "posting:", "reading:", "following:" and "wall:" are not part of the command.
-All commands start with the user name.
 - Use whatever language and frameworks you want.
 Use something that you know well.
 - Provide a README with instructions on how to compile and run the application.
 - You must release your work with an OSI-approved open source license of your choice.